Daina Higgins - biography

-Out of a small studio in her Brooklyn apartment, she began making small paintings using a spray paint and stencil technique she dreamt up while looking at Georges Seurat’s drawings.
+Out of a small studio in her Brooklyn apartment, she began making small paintings using a spray paint and stencil technique she invented while looking at Georges Seurat’s drawings.
 In 2003 the Rebecca Ibel Gallery exhibited these paintings.
 In 2005 Higgins also joined the Elizabeth Harris Gallery, receiving critical acclaim for her 2006 solo exhibition in the New York Times.

-In 2007, Higgins enrolled as an MFA student at Queens College CUNY.
+In 2007, Higgins enrolled as an MFA candidate at Queens College CUNY.
 During the two years of graduate school, she was included in the Queens International 4, a biennial exhibition at the Queens Museum of Art in Flushing, and in 2009 she won the prestigious Joan Mitchell Foundation MFA Grant.
-Higgins also traveled to California to open a two-person show with Liat Yossifor at the University of LaVerne’s Harris Art Gallery.
+Higgins also traveled to California to open a two-person show with Liat Yossifor at the University of LaVerne’s Harris Art Gallery, curated by Dion Johnson.

 Numerous publications have documented her paintings, including ArtNews, The New York Sun, The Village Voice, The Columbus Dispatch, and The New York Times.
 In 2006 Roberta Smith reviewed her exhibition at Elizabeth Harris Gallery, ending her review with “[she]…creates a poetic awareness of the passage of light, moving through the world, bouncing off things and making visual experience fleetingly possible.”